AndreBrinkop/Udagram-Image-Filtering-Application/README.md

 ### S3
 Create an AWS S3 bucket.
 Set the config values for environment variables prefixed with `AWS_` in `set_env.sh`.

-### Backend API
+### Backend Microservices
-* To download all the package dependencies, run the command from the directory `udagram-api/`:
+* To download all the package dependencies, run the command from one of the microservice directories `udagram-restapi-feed/` and `udagram-restapi-user/`:
     ```bash
     npm install .
     ```